bobbl/play_with_tex/README.md

 Knuth's programs are written in [WEB](https://en.wikipedia.org/wiki/Web_(programming_system)).
 To translate them to Pascal, his program TANGLE is used.
 TANGLE expects a change file that describes the Pascal dialect that should be used.
-TeX-FPC provides these change files for FPC.

-However, TANGLE is written in WEB, so you need TANGLE to compile TANGLE.
+However, TANGLE is written in WEB, so you need TANGLE and a change file to compile TANGLE.
 Therefore, this repository not only contains the change file, but also the translated FPC source code of TANGLE that can be compiled with

     fpc tangle.p